-The dataset for training the DNN is constructed by randomly shuffling signal and background events sourced from the relevant MC samples.
-The events are categorized into three groups with equal statistics: the $D^+\to\gamma e^+\nu_e$ signal, the $D^+\to\pi^0 e^+\nu_e$ background, and other inclusive backgrounds.
-The total training dataset contains approximate 3.3 million events, with 80\% used for training and the remaining 20\% reserved for validation.
-The input information from an event to DNN includes all charged tracks reconstructed in the MDC and isolated showers clustered in the EMC.
-These particles are organized as a {\it point cloud}~\cite{Qu:2019gqs} structure, i.e., an unordered and variable-sized set of the points in a high-dimensional feature space.
-For each charged track, the features comprise the azimuthal and polar angles in the center-of-mass frame, the charge, the magnitude of momentum, and the parameters characterizing its helical trajectory in the MDC.
-Additionally, low-level measurements from the MDC, TOF, and EMC are incorporated as implicit information for particle identification and reconstruction quality.
-For each shower, the features consist of the azimuthal and polar angles, the energy deposition, the count of fired crystals, the time measurement, and the parameters describing its expansion scope among nearby crystals.
-A full list of input features is provided in Table~\ref{tab:feature}, and these features are found to be consistent between data and MC simulation.
+In this study, the dataset for DNN training was constructed by randomly shuffling signal and background events sourced from relevant MC samples.
+The events were categorized into three groups with equal statistics: $D^+\to\gamma e^+\nu_e$ signal, $D^+\to\pi^0 e^+\nu_e$ background, and other inclusive backgrounds.
+The training dataset contained approximate 3.3 million events in total, with 80\% used for training and the remaining 20\% reserved for validation.
+The DNN input information from an event included all charged tracks reconstructed in the MDC and isolated showers clustered in the EMC.
+These particles were organized as a {\it point cloud}~\cite{Qu:2019gqs} structure, i.e., an unordered and variable-sized set of points in a high-dimensional feature space.
+For each charged track, the features comprised the azimuthal and polar angles in the center-of-mass frame, charge, magnitude of momentum, and parameters characterizing its helical trajectory in the MDC.
+Additionally, low-level measurements from the MDC, TOF, and EMC were incorporated as implicit information for particle identification and reconstruction quality.
+For each shower, the features comprised the azimuthal and polar angles, energy deposition, count of fired crystals, time measurement, and parameters describing its expansion scope among nearby crystals.
+A full list of input features is provided in Table~\ref{tab:feature}; these features were found to be consistent between data and MC simulation results.